offensive-security/nethunter-LRT/README.md

 This script is cross device.
 (Nexus and OnePlus)

 The script `twrpFlash.sh`  will flash the custom recovery and push the needed files to the phone.

+This script needs to be launched like `./twrpFlash.sh`.

 Once you are in the TWRP recovery you will need to flash both zips using the flash utility in TWRP.